If you have any trouble playing our files, or are curious about the best way to watch Anime on your PC, then please read this guide!

 This is where it gets trickier because madVR (the ideal renderer in pretty much all aspects) will likely work on these devices, but may require enabling settings that reduce quality, or have dropped frames if you don’t, which would make madVR pointless.
 But, if you insist, here you go.

 Potplayer – (This is the middle of the road if you use EVR, rather than madVR) – The built-in renderer in Potplayer in my opinion is the best option for people want madVR, but can’t because of the performance needed.

 High performance – This (link) guide has more information on the details of every setting, so read that as well if you don’t feel like (or can’t) following this guide verbatim.

-I personally prefer Jinc to all the other scaling options (including NNEDI3), but this is more preference than anything.
+I personally prefer Jinc to all the other scaling options, but this is more preference than anything (NGU is good for upscaling low-res content).
 And uncheck all the options under “trade quality for performance” except maybe “scale chroma separately if it saves performance”, if you can.

-Also, use XySubFilter if you use MPC-HC.
-I haven’t had any issues with the internal renderer in Potplayer (probably a modified VS-filter as well, anyway).
+Also, use XySubFilter if you use MPC-HC or Potplayer.
+The internal renderer is generally considered sub-par to XySubFilter (probably a modified VS-filter).
 Here is the link if you want it.

 Press Ctrl+J while playing a video to check if you have dropped frames, and other miscellaneous information.

 My madVR settings are here for reference. (link)